 I'm a journalist who can produce, shoot, and edit.
 At Quartz, I create videos for social platforms like Facebook and YouTube.
 I went to Kenya to see how China is using soft power to convince people to like it, Malaysia to wade through a mountain of trash and find out how China upended the world’s recycling, Taiwan to attend Pride and learn how it became the most LGBT-friendly country in Asia, Palau to see how a tiny island nation is standing up to the rest of the world, Singapore to learn about the economic case for open borders, the Amazon rainforest to follow archeologists who unearthed ancient civilizations, and Spain to discover new wines for a warmer world.
-I was on a deep sea exploration with scientists trying to protect marine sanctuaries from oil exploration, and discovered the beauty of jellyfish.
+I went on a deep sea exploration with scientists trying to protect marine sanctuaries from oil exploration, and saw the beauty of jellyfish.
 I did a story about Brazil's audacious plan to fight poverty with neuroscience.
 I also created a three-part series that followed chefs and scientists as they reimagine food with our senses, and staples like bread and shrimp.
-I explained NAFTA through shoes and avocados, how Trump's language can change our brains, and how our Trump jokes are changing the English language.
+I explained NAFTA through shoes and avocados and how our Trump jokes are changing the English language.